 However, it does add modern technologies to a classic style.
 Its round headlights are reminiscent of those used in the previous model, but use LED and halogen light sources for better peripheral vision.

-The roof featured two separate sections, with removable rear portion, that can be used to attack the roll bar accents.
+The roof featured two separate sections, with removable rear portion, that can be used to attach the roll bar accents.
 This way, the SUV receives the look of a Baja racer.

 On the rear, the taillights also use LED light sources in a cascaded array.
 The tailgate swings open to the side of the vehicle, allowing easy access to the cargo area, which houses a full-size spare tire.